Selection Procedure

 The IMIM programme aims to select approximately 25 students per intake, though the final number may vary at the discretion of the IMIM consortium based on the number and quality of applications.
 The selection process is conducted through a ranking of applications followed by selection interviews.

-2nd Round: Scoring on Selection Criteria
+1st Round: Scoring on Selection Criteria

-Applications that are sufficient on level of education will be ranked on general level of previous education, compatibility of previous education with the IMIM curriculum, motivation, research experience, references etc.
+Upon the closing of the application deadline, a first evaluation of applications will take place.
+Applications that are sufficient on level of education will be ranked on general level of previous education, compatibility of previous education with the IMIM curriculum, motivation, research experience, references, among others.

 The files of the students that passed the first eligibility check will be reviewed by the following criteria: